-- nearsightedness: blurred vision when looking at faraway objects
+- nearsightedness, or blurred vision when looking at faraway objects

-- cataracts: a clouding of the eye’s lens
+- cataracts, or clouding of the eye’s lens

-- retinitis pigmentosa: when dark pigment collects in your retina, creating tunnel vision
+- retinitis pigmentosa, which occurs when dark pigment collects in your retina and creates tunnel vision

-- Usher syndrome: a genetic condition that affects both hearing and vision
+- Usher syndrome, which is a genetic condition that affects both hearing and vision

 Older adults have a greater risk of developing cataracts.
-Seniors are therefore more likely to suffer from night blindness than children or young adults.
+Seniors are therefore more likely to have night blindness due to cataracts than children or young adults.

-In rare cases, vitamin A deficiency can also lead to night blindness.
+In rare cases in the United States or in other parts of the world where nutritional diets may vary, vitamin A deficiency can also lead to night blindness.
 Vitamin A, also called retinol, plays a role in transforming nerve impulses into images in the retina.
 The retina is a light-sensitive area in the back of your eye.

-Patients who have high blood glucose (sugar) levels or diabetes also have a higher risk of developing eye diseases, such as cataracts.
+People who have high blood glucose, or sugar, levels or diabetes also have a higher risk of developing eye diseases, such as cataracts.

-Your eye doctor will take a detailed medical history and examine your eyes in order to diagnose night blindness.
-You may also be asked to give a blood sample.
+Your eye doctor will take a detailed medical history and examine your eyes to diagnose night blindness.
+You may also need to give a blood sample.
 Blood testing can measure your vitamin A and glucose levels.

 Night blindness caused by nearsightedness, cataracts, or vitamin A deficiency is treatable.
 Corrective lenses, such as eyeglasses or contacts, can improve nearsighted vision both during the day and at night.
 Let your doctor know if you still have trouble seeing in dim light even with corrective lenses.

-Clouded portions of your eye’s lens are called cataracts.
+Clouded portions of your eye’s lens are known as cataracts.
 Cataracts can be removed through surgery.
 Your surgeon will replace your cloudy lens with a clear, artificial lens.
 Your night blindness will improve significantly after surgery if cataracts are the underlying cause.

 If your vitamin A levels are low, your doctor might recommend vitamin supplements.
 Take the supplements exactly as directed.
-Most people in the developed world do not suffer from vitamin A deficiency because they have access to proper nutrition.
+Most people in developed nations don’t have vitamin A deficiency because they have access to proper nutrition.

-Genetic conditions that cause night blindness, such as retinitis pigmentosa, are not treatable.
-The genetic defect that causes pigment to build up in the retina does not respond to corrective lenses or surgery.
-People suffering from this form of night blindness should avoid driving at night.
+Genetic conditions that cause night blindness, such as retinitis pigmentosa, aren’t treatable.
+The genetic defect that causes pigment to build up in the retina doesn’t respond to corrective lenses or surgery.
+People who have this form of night blindness should avoid driving at night.

-Night blindness that is the result of birth defects or genetic conditions, such as Usher syndrome, cannot be prevented.
+You can’t prevent night blindness that’s the result of birth defects or genetic conditions, such as Usher syndrome.
 You can, however, properly monitor your blood sugar levels and eat a balanced diet to make night blindness less likely.

 Eat foods rich in antioxidant vitamins and minerals, which may help prevent cataracts.
-Also choose foods that contain high levels of vitamin A to reduce your risk of night blindness.
-Orange-colored foods are excellent sources of vitamin A, including:
+Also, choose foods that contain high levels of vitamin A to reduce your risk of night blindness.
+Certain orange-colored foods are excellent sources of vitamin A, including:

 - sweet potatoes